Trushang-Patel/GURUKUL/README.md

 - **Quiz Hosting**: Teachers can host quiz and schedule test for students.
 - **Assignment Management**: Upload and download assignments with ease.
 - **Resource Sharing**: Access and share notes and important documents.
-- **Attendance Tracking**: Mark attendance using location-based verification or PIN codes for online sessions.
+- **Attendance Tracking**: Mark attendance using location-based verification.

 ## Technologies Used